 Rebecca B. Price, PhD, Co-Director

 Dr. Price is an assistant professor in the Department of Psychiatry at the University of Pittsburgh.
 She completed undergraduate studies in cognitive science at Stanford University and a PhD in Clinical Psychology at Rutgers University.
-Her research interests center on the role of neurocognitive factors in the etiology, course, and treatment of depression, anxiety, and suicidality.
+Her research interests center on the role of neurocognitive factors in the etiology, course, and treatment of depression, anxiety, compulsive behaviors, and suicidality.
 She is particularly interested in the intersection of clinical and neurocognitive research--for example, 1) translating basic cognitive and affective neuroscience findings into novel brain-based behavioral and pharmacological interventions and 2) identifying individual differences in neural and cognitive function that predict response to specific treatments.
-She has recently focused on attentional bias towards threat as a neurocognitive mechanism contributing to anxiety.
-She is currently completing an NIMH-funded K23 Career Development Award that focuses on neurocognitive markers of attentional bias and the relationship between these markers and response to a computer-based intervention (attention bias modification).
-Other recent work includes studies of the effects of ketamine, a novel pharmacological intervention that exhibits rapid antidepressant effects, on suicidal cognition (assessed through traditional as well as performance-based/reaction time measures); and studies of the effectiveness, moderators, and mechanisms of neurocognitive and cognitive-behavioral interventions for depression and anxiety.
+She is currently completing an NIMH-funded K23 Career Development Award that focuses on neurocognitive markers of attention to threat and the relationship between these markers and response to a computer-based intervention (attention bias modification).
+Other recent and ongoing work includes studies of the rapid effects of ketamine on cognition and symptoms (e.g., suicidal cognition); neuroimaging studies with a focus on parsing heterogeneity and understanding individual differences in neural temporal patterns; and studies of the effectiveness, moderators, and mechanisms of neurocognitive and cognitive-behavioral interventions for depression and anxiety.

 Jay Fournier, PhD, Co-Director